Onur Avatar

 $$ f_{X,Y}(x, y) = f_X(x) \cdot f_Y(y) \quad \text{for all } x, y $$

-Note: Verifying independence requires checking that this factorization holds for all values in the domain of the joint distribution.
+Note: Verifying independence requires checking that this factorization holds for all values.

 $$ P(X = x \mid Y = y) = \frac{f_{X,Y}(x, y)}{f_Y(y)} \quad \text{for } f_Y(y) > 0 $$